JakobGM/astrality/docs/modules.rst

 If ``docker`` *or* ``docker-machine`` is not in your shell ``PATH``, this module will be disabled.

 If one of the shell commands use more than 1 second to return, it will be considered failed.
-You can change the default time out by setting the :ref:`requires_timeout <configuration_options_requires_timeout>` configuration option.
+You can change the default time out by setting the :ref:`requires_timeout <modules_config_requires_timeout>` configuration option.

 .. hint::
     ``requires`` can be useful if you want to use Astrality to manage your `dotfiles <https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789>`_.
 You can use module dependencies in order to only compile configuration templates to their respective directories if the dependent application is available on the system.
 This way, Astrality becomes a "conditional symlinker" for your dotfiles.